Obtaining a Library Card

 Printing from library computers is available.
 Black and white prints are $.25/page and color prints are $2.00/page.

-You must present your library card each time you borrow materials or use library computers.
+You must present your library card or valid photo ID each time you borrow materials or use library computers.
 Most materials may be borrowed for 14 days.
 Most materials may be renewed up to 2 times at the library, by telephone or online.
 You may check out up to 20 items at one time per library card.
-However, DVDs are restricted to three (3) items per library card.
+However, DVDs are restricted to five (5) items per library card.
 Materials may be returned inside the library at the circulation desks or in one of two outside drop boxes.
-There is a drop box for books and magazines and a separate drop box for digital media, such as DVDs, Playaways, Audiobooks, etc.
+All launchpads and Young Explorer kits must be returned inside the library at a circulation desk.
+There is a drop box for books and magazines and a separate drop box for digital media, such as DVDs, Playaways, and Audiobooks.

 Loan Periods and Limits: